barbarer/py4e-int/_sources/bsoup/Exercises.rst

    :answer_b: loop through the elements of the list and do dictionary[link_tag.text] = a['href']
    :answer_c: loop through the elements of the list and do dictionary[link_tag.text] = link_tag.get('href', None)
    :answer_d: loop through the elements of the list and do dictionary[link_tag.text] = link_tag[href]
-   :answer_e: loop through the elements of the list and do dictionary[link_tag.href] = link_tag.get('text', None)
    :correct: c
    :feedback_a: Try again!
+Although the 'a' tag is the link tag, the variable that contains the href attribute is link_tag.
    :feedback_b: Try again!
+Although the 'a' tag is the link tag, the variable that contains the href attribute is link_tag.
+Also, using the format tag['attribute_name'] will cause an error if the tag is not there.
    :feedback_c: Correct!
 This is the correct way to create a dictionary with link tag text as keys and href as values.
+Using .get('attribute_name', None) will not cause an error.
+It will set None as default and grab the value if there is one.
    :feedback_d: Try again!
-   :feedback_e: Try again!
+The attribute name is missing quotation marks, and using the format tag['attribute_name'] will cause an error if the tag is not there.

-   After creating an empty dictionary and getting a list of all link tags, how does one put the link tag text as keys and the href as values for the dictionary?
+   After creating an empty dictionary and getting a list of all link tags, how does one put the link_tag text as keys and the link_tag href attribute as values for the dictionary?

 .. mchoice:: Exercises_bsoup_mc10